Zezombye/blog/articles/purpose.md

 Finding your purpose = Finding what makes you happy.

-“So I just play video games and scroll on tiktok?
+“So I just play video games and scroll on TikTok?
 Those make me happy!”

 No. Remember section 2.1.
 Hedonism is not the way.